yury-lysogorskiy/lammps/doc/src/fix_langevin_gjf.rst

 The keyword/value option pairs are used in the following ways.

-The keyword *vel* determine which velocity is used to determine quantities of interest in the simulation.
+The keyword *vel* determines which velocity is used to determine quantities of interest in the simulation.

 The keyword *method* selects one of the eight GJ-methods implemented in LAMMPS.

-*Insert brief explanation for each method*

 ----------